Car Insurance Calculator: Estimate Your Car Insurance Cost

 Comprehensive and collision

-• What is it?
+What is it?
 Collision coverage pays to fix your car after an accident with another vehicle or object, regardless of who's responsible.
-Comprehensive coverage pays to repair your car from a cause besides a crash, like hail.

-• Which deductible should you choose?
-Pick a deductible based on the amount you could easily pay in an emergency.
+- Which deductible should you choose?
+Pick an amount you could easily pay in an emergency.

 Personal injury protection